yorku-ausml/lab/doc/etc/info_registration_ICRA2020.md

 and more is available on the ICRA website.
 Check back often as new program content will be added daily!

-Early look into proceedings at: https://ras.papercept.net/conferences/conferences/ICRA20/program/
+**Early look into proceedings at**: https://ras.papercept.net/conferences/conferences/ICRA20/program/

-Workshops and tutorials will be held live on different dates, check the list at: https://www.icra2020.org/program/workshops-and-tutorials
+**Workshops and tutorials** will be held live on different dates, check the list at: https://www.icra2020.org/program/workshops-and-tutorials
 </br>
 </br>